Fluffytigerclaw/HOI4-dlcs/README.md

 If the DLC isn't loading or the game crashes upon reaching the endless trigger, check the following:

-* **Are your files in the right place?** Ensure you didn't accidentally mix up folders it should be in the dlc Floder
+* **Are your files in the right place?** Ensure you didn't accidentally mix up folders; they should be in the DLC folder.

 ---

 ## 🤝 Contributing

-HOI4 you got a dlc the just released and I don't have it up what you going to do Post it!
+Hey, you got a DLC that just released, and I don't have it yet.
+What are you going to do?
+Post it!

 1. Fork the Project
 2. Create your Feature Branch